What Is an Acceptable Call Centre Waiting Time?

 For more on this topic, read our article: Is There a Correlation Between Queue Time and Customer Satisfaction Levels?

-Some organisations use customer service as a competitive differentiator, and if you belong to such a contact centre, you may want to consider shortening your call center hold time standards.
+Some organisations use customer service as a competitive differentiator, and if you belong to such a contact centre, you may want to consider shortening your call centre hold time standards.

 While this may sound counterintuitive, doing so can relieve the strain on advisors and encourage them to go the extra mile for the customer.

-Stuart Lambert, a contact centre consultant, says: “In general, we’re seeing Average Speed of Answer (ASA) and service level targets actually increase in a lot of organisations, from the previously typical 20 seconds to 50 or 60 seconds.”
+“In general, we’re seeing Average Speed of Answer (ASA) and service level targets actually increase in a lot of organisations, from the previously typical 20 seconds to 50 or 60 seconds.

 “Providing callers with an accurate expectation about how long they should be expected to wait, along with respectful alternatives to waiting on hold – such as offering call-backs to those waiting in the queue – all help reduce abandon rate.”